CodeBreez/collejo-docs/README.md

-# collejo-docs
+# Collejo Documentation

-Welcome to Collejo Docs, this documentation is split in to three sections:
+Welcome to Collejo Documentation, this repository is split in to three sections:

 + Collejo Installation Guide
 + Collejo User Guide